Even though swimming and jumping are very different ways of exercising, they have many of the same benefits.

 ● Increased Heart Rate: They increase your heart rate, which strengthens your heart.

-● Cardiovascular Fitness: This is your circulatory system which provides blood to your body.
+● Cardiovascular Fitness: This is your circulatory system that provides blood to your body.
 Your heart, arteries, veins, and capillaries will perform better to provide your body with blood as it requires.

 ● Increased Muscle Tone: With these forms of exercise being more about endurance and less about resistance, your muscles will tone up and get stronger without building them up to a large size.
 This is perfect for people who want to be fit, healthy, and strong without having enormous muscles to show it.